| Membership | Price (+HST) |

 Which Location is my Camper In?

-Summer Camp programs are based at one of two locations:
+Summer Camp programs are based at one of three locations:

-Please refer to our camp schedule for all camp locations this summer.
+Please refer to the program descriptions above for all camp locations.

 Will my child be in the same group as their friend?